 For those who demand the ultimate in exclusivity, Camp Okavango boasts the Okavango Suite, a thatched cottage offering complete privacy - ideal for honeymooners.

-All meals, refreshments, local spirits and wines (excluding premium brands), scheduled activities, Park fees and a laundry service are included.
+All meals; refreshments, local spirits and wines (excluding premium brands); scheduled shared activities; Park fees; and a laundry service are included.

 Children aged 16 years and older are welcome.
 Rates available on request.